-There are Five Phases to your landscaping journey
+There are Five Phases to your Landscaping Journey

 Understanding the whole journey allows you to make informed decisions and avoid possible frustrations.
 Setting realistic expectations can only occur with proper knowledge.
 The following pages will outline every aspect of your journey and place you in better control over it.